procore/documentation/erp_integration/erp_events_dictionary.md

   }
 ```
 **Required Actions:**
 There are no required actions for this event.

-- **sync_standard_categories** - This event occurs when a user presses the button to sync standard cost codes and cost types on the Std.
-Cost Codes & Cost Types tab in Procore's ERP Integration tool.
+If any standard category data has been cached in the microservice, the integrator can use the information provided to clean up their local cache.

+### sync_standard_categories
+**Event Payload:**
 ```
   {
     "request_name": "sync_standard_categories",